Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Surgery Invariants from Abelian Gauge Groups

 Indeed, each framing contributes the twist \(q_k(x_i)\), each crossing contributes the braiding \(\Omega_k(x_i,x_j)^{\pm1}\), and multiplying all local contributions yields the quadratic exponential \eqref{eq:RT-link-evaluation}.
 Now let $L=L_1\cup\cdots\cup L_m$ be a surgery link presenting the closed oriented \(3\)-manifold \(M_L\), and let $L'=L'_1\cup\cdots\cup L'_r$ be a colored link in the complement of \(L\).
 We write the linking matrix of \(L\sqcup L'\) in block form as

 If \(g\in\mathbb Z_k^m\) colors the surgery components and \(h\in\mathbb Z_k^r\) colors \(L'\), then

 The Abelian surgery invariant is obtained by averaging over the labels on the surgery link and inserting the usual Kirby normalization.
-Using the normalized counting measure on \(\mathbb Z_k\), the invariant takes the form

-where \(\mathcal N_k(L)\) is chosen so as to ensure invariance under Kirby moves.
-The required normalization is expressed in terms of the quadratic Gauss sums
+Using the normalized counting measure on \(\mathbb Z_k\), the invariant takes the form where \(\mathcal N_k(L)\) is chosen so as to ensure invariance under Kirby moves.
+The required normalization is expressed in terms of the quadratic Gauss sums For even \(k\), the evaluation gives